 Pantheism’s Big Problem with the Big Bang

-Christians ought to be careful with how we refer to the Big Bang, or more specifically we need to be very aware of what exactly we mean when we affirm it as an event that happened in the history of our universe.
-Christian theology is very friendly to the general idea of the Big Bang,...
+Christians ought to be careful with how we refer to the Big Bang.
+More specifically, we need to be very aware of what exactly we mean when we affirm it as an event that happened in the history of our universe.
+Christian theology is very friendly to the general idea of the Big Bang, considering...
 Continue Reading →

 C.S.
 Lewis’s Warning to Apologists

 There have been very few more effective Christian apologists in the last century than C.S.
 Lewis.
 His writings, both fiction and non-fiction, have brought many to the faith and persevered the faith of many more.
-When such a man gives a warning to fellow apologists (and all Christians are called to at the very least...
+When such a man gives a warning to fellow apologists, we would do well to listen (and all Christians are...
 Continue Reading →

 “Scars That Remain”: A Poem on Structural Racism and Christian Responsibility